gavinmcfarland/writing-a-better-readme/README.md

 # Guidelines for Documenting Open Source Projects

-Below are some guidelines to help you better document and demonstrate your repo, project, library or framework.
+Below are guidelines to help you better document and demonstrate your repo, project, library or framework.

 - [Structing Your Documentation](#structing-your-documentation)
     - [Summarising Your Project](#describing-your-project)